 - a.
 Written Request The request should provide a brief description of the leak, and over what period of time the leak is estimated to have occurred.
 (Email is acceptable) - b.
-A copy of the plumber's repair bill showing the leak to be repaired or other proof such as a photograph.
+A copy of the plumber's repair bill showing the leak to be repaired or other verification such as a photograph.
 District staff may also verify repairs.

 District staff will review the claim and make the appropriate adjustment to the account.
 The adjustment is calculated by taking the customer's account average of the three (3) months of water usage prior to the month leak was first detected.
 This figure establishes an estimate of actual usage ("Average Usage").
 Regular rates are applied to Average Usage.
+For an account that has established history, the previous year's same months usage can be used.